HydroCFD/buoyant_jet/Gmsh/inlcined_jet/README.md

 This transformation rotates the mesh around the **X-axis**, aligning the jet at a **60-degree inclination**.

 The generated mesh is **compatible with OpenFOAM**.

+# Note: This mesh is for training purposes, and you should adjust the refinements based on your needs`!`